Random-Access-Exomemory/fosscord.py/docs/api.rst

 .. function:: on_ready()

-    Called when the client is done preparing the data received from Discord.
+    Called when the client is done preparing the data received from Fosscord.
 Usually after login is successful and the :attr:`Client.guilds` and co. are filled up.

     .. warning::